mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 a process of great subtlety and sophistication but unintelligible to the outsider.

 Hive society is highly individualistic.
-The term ‘Hive’ results from an early Human misconception stemming from the appearance of the Hivers’ buildings and tunnel complexes, which were seen as resembling a nest of social insects and labelled a hive.
+The term 'Hive' results from an early Human misconception stemming from the appearance of the Hivers' buildings and tunnel complexes, which were seen as resembling a nest of social insects and labelled a hive.
 Nests contain from fi ve to fi ve hundred individuals, who are usually centred around some common endeavor.
 While one hundred is